alanTBST/tablesalt/README.md

 For Windows systems the easiest method to install all of the prerequisites is using conda

+1. If you do not have git installed, install it from [git-scm](https://git-scm.com/download/win)

 ### Using conda

 Download anaconda or miniconda.